AlekJSmith/Learn-the-Rebuilding-Way-/index.md

    -objects are built from other objects by referencing those objects, picking up data and methods along the way;
    -each object records the numbers of objects referecning it.

-These seem to be the building blocks of the "Pythonic Data Model" and explain two of the important traits of Pytho:
+These seem to be the building blocks of the "Pythonic Data Model" and explain three of the important traits of Python:

    -The Dunder attributes and magic methods, which come from the PyObject C structure and thanks to all objects being
-    descended from PyObject become common traits for all object throughout Python:
+    descended from PyObject become common traits for all object throughout Python;
+   -Python uses "reference passing", which refers to Python Methods and Functions using the current version of the objects .       that are supplied to them as inputs;
+   -The garbage collector will only consider objects which are not referenced.

+ The R SEXPREC object however is used to construct object to handle the process of a function:

+ SYMSXP, symbols
+ EXPRSXP, expressions
+ LANGSXP, language constructs
+ ENVSXP, environments
+ CLOSXP, closures